KK964/Art-Hangout-Website/assets/markdown/aboutus.md

 # What we do

-At Art Hangout we try to make a place where you are free to share your art
+At Art Hangout we try to make a place where you are free to share your art, get art help, and help others